Academic Calendar 2024-2025

 Student conduct in lectures, tutorials, tests and examinations must conform to the Queen’s University Student Code of Conduct.

-A student who is ill or has compassionate grounds as reason for missing lectures, laboratory work, or assignments is responsible for making alternative arrangements with the instructors concerned for extensions or other consideration.
+A student who claims illness or compassionate grounds as reason for missing lectures, laboratory work, assignments, or assessments including tests and examinations is responsible for making alternative arrangements with the instructors concerned for extensions or other consideration.
+Students may be required to provide evidence of their inability to complete work or attend classes in order for consideration to be provided.
 For more information see Academic Consideration for Students in Extenuating Circumstances.

 Queen’s University recognizes that students may have extenuating circumstances that temporarily affect their ability to fulfill their academic obligations and requirements.
 The institutional response to requests for academic consideration due to extenuating circumstances is based on the principle of good faith, wherein the university and instructors are requested to assume that student circumstances and documented requests are legitimate unless there is compelling evidence to suggest otherwise.
 Similarly, students are requested to assume that the university and instructors will provide academic considerations that are deemed to be in the best interest of the student, considering academic progress and essential academic requirements and standards.